 News and Important Information

-This year's event will feature a keynote address on medical marijuana.
+This year's event will focus on privacy and surveillance.
 Come to this exceptional and popular conference for updates on significant and timely topics such as:

 60 Tips in 60 Minutes